erde-lang/erde-lang.github.io/src/docs/introduction.md

 Although not as extreme as Lua, Erde is quite minimalistic.
 It only adds features that are either already present in most programming languages (ex. parameter defaults) or are relatively simple yet powerful (ex. destructuring).

-Features whose uses are too niche will not be considered for the language, regardless of how convenient they may make certain situations.
-This keeps the language simple (like Lua) and lowers the barrier to entry.
+It is meant to feel like a more convenient Lua, but most importantly it has to actually still feel like Lua.

 ### Stable

-After version 1.0-1, Erde will be relatively stable, with plans to only add **at most** one new language feature per year (perhaps even less on average).
+With the release of v1.0.0, Erde should be relatively stable, with plans to only add **at most** one new language feature per year (perhaps even less on average).
 Instead, efforts on the language will be applied to bug fixes, developer experience (DX), and tooling.